woossi0/suite/docs/usermanual/source/install/windows/tomcat/tomcat.rst

       User Name and Password configuration

-   .. note:: The account will be given the Tomcat administrator role ``manager-gui``, which is required to interact with the :guilabel:`Tomcat Manager` application, used to monitor Boundless Suite web applications and the Tomcat server.
+   .. note:: The account will be given the Tomcat administrator role ``manager-gui``, which is required to interact with the :guilabel:`Tomcat Manager` application, used to monitor Boundless Server web applications and the Tomcat server.

 #.
 If requested, browse to the location of the Java 8 JRE installed previously.